goldenbible/Bible-CMS/README.md

  Bible-CMS
 ===========

-Golden Bible  CMS [Open Source then? — a lot of comments for programmers in source code; 512 lines of code for file maximum, unique identities from unique identity function, non-numeral identities] one translation Bible {with install any translation from ebible.org, install from txt - for SNDL translation}
+Golden Bible  CMS [Open Source then — a lot of comments for programmers in source code; 512 lines of code for file maximum, unique identities from unique identity function, non-numeral identities] one translation Bible {with install any translation from ebible.org, install from txt - for SNDL translation}
 Bible reading: navigation on the Bible; copy link {kind of http://golden-bible.org/B:Gen:I:1}; Roman numerals for chapters; texted chapter number for opened chapter{kind of: first chapter, second chapter…}; random verse
-Prayers.
+Prayers
 add to favorites: book, chapter or verse; show top readable and favorable things. social things for books, chapters and verses: Facebook, Google+, VK, twitter, tumblr, LJ… {All from YouTube social stuff?=}
 Charity banners or links: Red Cross banner and other charity organizations links — language depending {e.g. en-US, en-GB, ru-RU}.